 Placement agreements are negotiated at the beginning of each placement by the supervisor and trainee in conjunction with programme staff.
 These agreements are reviewed mid-way through the placement.
 Trainees provide feedback on all placements as part of our endeavour to ensure that the high quality of clinical experience is maintained and improved.

 Welsh speaking trainees are offered the possibility of having placements where they can work using the Welsh language in their clinical practice and where possible with their supervisor.
-Funding is available for Welsh language courses for those wishing to learn Welsh or those who would like to have a refresher to increase confidence.
 Welsh speaking trainees have the option of completing their assignments through the medium of Welsh.
 The programme organises translation services.